B. P. Mandal: Civil rights commission

-The commission's report was tabled indefinitely by Prime Minister Indira Gandhi.
+The commission's report was shelved indefinitely by Prime Minister Indira Gandhi.
 A decade later, Prime Minister V. P. Singh implemented the recommendations of the Mandal Report, leading to what is now known as the caste-reservation system in India, which came into effect in 1993 after the Supreme Court gave a go-ahead for its implementation in a historic November 1992 judgement known as Indra Sawhney.

 The Mandal commission was not well received by a number of upper-caste communities, leading to nation-wide protests and uproar.
-Upper caste students self immolated themselves.Students from upper caste saw their educational opportunities under threat; many of the people from these castes continue to consider the policies to be unnecessary and biased.
+Upper caste students self-immolated themselves.
+Students from the upper caste saw their educational opportunities under threat; many of the people from these castes continue to consider the policies to be unnecessary and biased.